Sarah Henstra

 Sarah Henstra is a Canadian writer and academic.
-A professor of English literature and creative writing at Toronto Metropolitan University (formerly Ryerson University).
-She is most noted for her 2018 novel The Red Word, which won the Governor General's Award for English-language fiction at the 2018 Governor General's Awards.
+A professor of English literature and creative writing at Toronto Metropolitan University, she is most noted for her 2018 novel The Red Word, which won the Governor General's Award for English-language fiction at the 2018 Governor General's Awards.

 She previously published the young adult novel Mad Miss Mimic in 2015.